 BHCLR-SPN student obtains the Enrollment in Non-Required Course Request form from Student Services in suite 1004.
 The student completes the top portion of the request form, signs, dates and submits the form to their respective advisor.
-The student's advisor completes and confirms the Academic Information section, then submits the completed form to the BHCLR-SPN Coordinator.
+The student's advisor completes and confirms the Academic Information section, then submits the completed form to the BHCLR-SPN Associate Dean of Nursing

-BHCLR-SPN Coordinator reviews the student request and makes a decision based on the following non- inclusive information:
+BHCLR-SPN Associate Dean of Nursing reviews the student request and makes a decision based on the following non- inclusive information: